solvi-ab/solvi-docs/source/index.html.md

 Parameter |  | Description
 --------- | ------- | -----------
-project_id | required | Project ID given when project is created type       | required | Type of tiles to fetch; currently either `ortho` for RGB orthomosaic or `dem` for colored elevation model, if available
+project_id | required | Project ID given when project is created type       | required | Type of tiles to fetch; currently one of `ortho` for RGB orthomosaic, `dem` for colored elevation model or `plant_counts` for plant counts

 ## Webhooks

 Webhooks allow setting up integrations that subscribe to certain events from Solvi.
 When one of those events is triggered, an HTTP POST payload is sent to the webhook's configured URL.
-Currently, project status (event type `status_changed`) is the only available webhook in Solvi.
+Currently, project status (event type `status_changed`) and plant counts published (event type `plant_counts_published`) are the two available events in Solvi.

 > Example webhook request payload